NOC-OI/python-for-future-oceanographers/episodes/02-numpy.md

 ## Functions, Parameters and Return Values

  * In the last episode we looked at using the `print` and `type` functions which are built into Python.
- * We "call" a function by writing it's name followed by a `(`, then we can give the values of any parameters that the function might need.
+ * We "call" a function by writing its name followed by a `(`, then we can give the values of any parameters that the function might need.
 If there is more than one of these we separate each of them with a comma.
 Finally we write a closing `)` to end the function call.
 ```python